 Once you are at the bus station, you’ll need to find the minibus to Ephesus.
 Each minibus displays the final destination on the windshield, so it makes it very easy to locate.

-The Ephesus shuttle buses depart regularly and frequently, and you can pay the driver directly.
+The Ephesus shuttle buses depart every 15 minutes in the summer, and 20 minutes in the winter, and you can pay the driver directly.

 The van takes about 10 minutes to get to Ephesus’s North Entrance, closer to the more notable sites such as the Library of Celsus and the Grand Theater